-Any notice, report, or any or all of the documents that either party may be required to give or deliver to the other in writing, unless impractical or impossible, must be delivered by mail or by hand.
+23.1 Any notice, report, or any or all of the documents that either party may be required to give or deliver to the other in writing, unless impractical or impossible, must be delivered by e-mail, mail or by hand.
 Delivery will be conclusively deemed to have been validly made and received by the addressee:

-- 23.1.1 if mailed by prepaid double registered mail to the addressee's address listed below, on date of confirmation of delivery; or

-- 23.1.2 if delivered by hand to the addressee's address listed below on the date of such personal delivery.
+- 23.1.1 If mailed by prepaid double registered mail to the addressee's address listed below, on date of confirmation of delivery; or - 23.1.2 If delivered by hand to the addressee's address listed below on the date of such personal delivery; or

-- 23.2 Either party may give notice to the other of a change of address.

-- 23.3 Address of the Agency
+- 23.1.3 If sent by e-mail, on the next business day following confirmed e-mail transmission to the e-mail address provided in this Article 23. - 23.2 Either party must give notice to the other of a change of address. - 23.3 Address of Agency:

-- •

-- •

-- •

-Address of the Physician
+Address of Physician: